cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 {% endhighlight %}

 This function can be used to print a bold white and underlined text to the terminal other formatting options can be achieved exactly in the same way.

+# Why use them?

+Shells don't have to be plain, white/black and colorless.
+ANSI Formatting can help command line apps to display information better and more efficiently.